 transportation and energy technology.
 They will develop a knowledge and understanding of the principles upon which an automobile operates.
 They will understand how specific tools and equipment are used to perform maintenance and repair operations.
 Articulates with LMC AUTO 110 (5 units)

-P-ROP Automotive Engineering
+P-ROP Automotive Engineering Course #4010

-Grade Level: 11-12 or age 16 Length: Year Class
+Grade Level: 11-12 or age 16

-Prerequisite: Algebra 1.
+Length: Year Class (Can be repeated for Credit) Prerequisite: Algebra 1.
 Chemistry and Algebra 2